yojoots/libbitcoin-system-wiki/Relay-Fallacy.md

 A theory behind relays is that they reduce pooling pressure.
 This is a fallacy as it is clear that any pooling reduction caused by a relay does not disappear but is *transferred* to the relay itself.
 Relay statistics are never presented alongside pooling statistics, masking the power transfer.
 However peer-to-peer optimizations can produce *actual* reductions in pooling pressure, since the originating miner remains in control of his announcement and cannot exclude others.

 This fallacy leads people to believe that mining is less strongly-pooled than is the case.
-The consequence is complacency regarding the insecurity caused by a higher level of pooling.
+The consequence is complacency regarding the insecurity caused by the actual level of pooling.